 The following summarises the major methods and assumptions used in estimating the fair values of financial assets and liabilities.

 (i) Investments

-The fair value of financial assets traded in active markets was based on quoted market prices at the balance sheet date.
+The fair value of financial assets traded in active markets was based on quoted market prices at the end of the reporting period.